importhuman/kv-store/README.md

 ### Testing for zero downtime

 Testing was done via the CLI tool for [Fortio](https://fortio.org/).
-When the deployment was updated to use an older image (`importhuman/kv-store:1.1`), the following command was run:
+Just before the deployment image was updated from `importhuman/kv-store` to use a slightly different image (`importhuman/kv-store:1.3`), the following command was run:
 ```
-fortio load -c 50 -qps 500 -t 180s "localhost:8080"
+fortio load -a -c 50 -qps 500 -t 180s "localhost:8080"
 ```

 Status 200 response was obtained for 100% of the requests.

+The complete logs can be found in `logs.json`.

 ### Known issues while running on Kubernetes